Garrett-Bodley/apple2-sdk/readme.md

 **For MacOS only**

 MacOS has a command called `ac`, but the command line version of AppleCommander installed via homebrew aliases itself as `ac`.
-This script should find and rename the alias of the homebrew installation
+This script should find and rename the alias of the homebrew installation to `aplc`.

 ```
 bash scripts/rename-ac.bash